jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

 acts of in my life.
 I weakly, if ever, attributed her to the many things I’ve recently learned over the past year; presenting it as if it were my own discoveries.
 I made it difficult for her to truly enjoy a space; always scraping and looking for reasons to complain.
-I wanted ownernship over the experiences we had together; being the “first” to do something with her.
+I wanted ownership over the experiences we had together; being the “first” to do something with her.
 I kept seeking for a sign of importance and recognition that I could associate with myself and myself alone.
 I couldn’t take her word seriously - always felt that it was an